ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 terraform apply
 ```

-- Create a file name `variables.tf`.
-Take the variables from `main.tf` file and paste into "variables.tf".
+- Create a file named `variables.tf`.
+Take the variables from `main.tf` file and paste them into "variables.tf".

 ```bash
 terraform validate